-If you were to measure your self-discipline, where would you place yourself in a scale of 1 to 10?
-Think about it and be honest with yourself.
+If you were to measure your self-discipline, where would you place yourself on a scale of 1 to 10?
+Think about it, and be honest with yourself.

 How can you measure it honestly?
 Ask yourself the following questions:

 - When you make a promise, trivial or important, do you keep it?

 - How often do you change your mind when you decide about something?

 - Do you get up in the morning intending to do something, only to postpone it for later, and when the day is over, it is still not done?

 - When a certain action, task or chore is difficult and takes time to accomplish, do you go through with it, or quit after a while?